 Similarities: Transmission of COVID-19 and the flu seems to be almost identical.
 Both diseases are spread easily from person to person through small respiratory droplets containing the virus.
 These droplets appear when someone coughs, sneezes or even talks.
 It’s also possible that a person can contract the virus by touching surfaces where these droplets land and then touching their eyes, nose or mouth.

 You can spread both viruses to others without being aware you are infected.
-It’s important to follow recommendations to stop the spread, like hand-washing and maintaining a 6-foot distance from others.
+It’s important to follow recommendations to stop the spread, like mask-wearing, social distancing and hand hygiene.

 Differences: While is seems COVID-19 and the flu spread in similar ways, COVID-19 is more contagious amongst certain age groups and populations.
 COVID-19 can spread quickly and easily to a lot of people, resulting in higher continuous spread than with the flu.
 The length of time someone with COVID-19 is able to spread the virus is still being reviewed but is generally believed to be 2 days prior to symptoms up to 10 days after symptoms appear, while someone with the flu is contagious from one day prior to symptoms appearing up until 7 days after symptoms appear.
 Infants and those who are immunocompromised can be contagious for longer periods of time.

 Similarities: The actions we take to prevent the flu work against COVID-19 as well.
-These include frequent hand-washing, social distancing, disinfecting surfaces, and covering coughs and sneezes with a tissue or sleeve.
+These include frequent hand hygiene, mask-wearing, social distancing, disinfecting surfaces, and covering coughs and sneezes with a tissue or sleeve.

 Similarities: We can test for the flu and COVID-19 to confirm infections.
 If you have recently traveled to an area with known COVID-19 cases or have been exposed to a person diagnosed with COVID-19, the CDC recommends you call your primary care doctor, and they will determine whether you need to be tested.
 People with other health conditions should call their doctor immediately, even if symptoms are mild.
 If you don’t have a primary care doctor, contact the Ohio Department of Health call center.
 The call center is open seven days a week from 9 a.m. to 8 p.m., and can be reached at 1 (833) 4-ASK-ODH (427.5634).